 We looked at the practice's arrangements for safe dental care and treatment.
 These included risk assessments which staff reviewed every year.
 The practice followed relevant safety laws when using needles and other sharp dental items.
-We saw that the practice was not using saferscalpels as recommended in guidelines.
-We spoke with the principal dentist who told us that arrangements would be made to change over to safer scalpels as recommended in guidelines with immediate effect.
 The dentists used rubber dams in line with guidance from the British Endodontic Society when providing root canal treatment.